stclaird/Cloud-IP-Address-Ranges/README.md

 I believe that extracing IP Cidr info from ASN could be less accurate as some organisations use ASNs from a parent company which they may share with more than one seperate entity/organisation.
 For example, the ASN AS20473 that advertises IP Cidr prefixes for Vultr hosting  is actually registered "The Constant Company, LLC" and is shared by other orgs that seem distinct from Vultr.
 So I have left Vultr and other hosts with ASNs like this out for now.

 In the case of AWS, Vercel and Heroku - Vercel and Heroku are hosted by AWS.
-So the processing the provided AWS IP list should be enough, or so you might think.
+So processing the provided [AWS IP list](https://github.com/stclaird/cloudIPtoDB/blob/main/ipfiles/aws-ips.ip.txt) should be enough, or so you might think.
 However, there are additional prefixes advertised in ASNs that Vercel and Heroku use that are not on the main AWS list.

 # Technology Stack